ABOUT

 Franky Rousseau is a producer, arranger, and composer living in New York City.

 Born in 1989 in Montréal, he trained as a guitarist at the New School for Jazz and Contemporary Music.
-His notable credits as a producer include Fred Hersch’s “Breath by Breath” and Emma Frank’s “Come Back”.
+His notable credits as a producer include Fred Hersch’s “Breath by Breath” and Emma Frank’s “Interiors”.
 He has written for and conducted for various ensembles, such as the Reykjavík Big Band, l’Orchestre National de Jazz de Montréal, the Munich-based Jazzrausch Big Band, and the Tokyo-based Keio Light Music Society along with pianist Aaron Parks and drummer Arthur Hnatek.

 As a composer, he released "Hope" in 2012, written for the pianist Austin Peralta.
 Along with Dominic Mekky, he wrote a multimedia music drama entitled “April”, which tells the story of a singer in her early thirties who is irreparably losing her hearing, and the ensuing toll this takes on her and her two close, but unhealthy, relationships.
+He was a co-writer on the music oratorio "The Passion" with the Notre Dame Folk Choir.

 CONTACT